-The Executive Director shall convene the school's disciplinary committee, with the exclusion of the designee who conducted the initial investigation, to make a final decision regarding the decision to institute a long-term suspension and/or expulsion and notify the parent or guardian in writing of the final decision.
-During the hearing, the student and his or her parent or guardian will have the opportunity to dispute the charges and to present the student's explanation of the alleged incident.
-The final decision and next steps (procedures for returning to school after the long-term suspension and/or procedures for expulsion) will be communicated with the student's parent or guardian in writing.
-Should the student be required to return to school, the student may return without being accompanied by his or her parent or guardian.
-The Principal will contact the parent or guardian to schedule a meeting to discuss the school's expectations of the student and his or her parent or guardian, to ensure the student's academic and emotional success.
+The Executive Director will convene the school's disciplinary committee, with the exclusion of the designee who conducted the initial investigation, to make a final decision regarding the decision to institute a long-term suspension and/or expulsion and notify the parent/guardian in writing of the final decision.
+During the hearing, the student and his or her parent/guardian will have the opportunity to dispute the charges and to present the student's explanation of the alleged incident.
+The final decision and next steps (procedures for returning to school after the long-term suspension and/or procedures for expulsion) will be communicated with the student's parent/guardian in writing.
+Should the student be required to return to school, the student may return without being accompanied by his or her parent/guardian.
+The Principal will contact the parent/guardian to schedule a meeting to discuss the school's expectations of the student and his or her parent/guardian, to ensure the student's academic and emotional success.

-The written notice to the student and his or her parent or guardian may be made by hand delivery, first-class mail, certified mail, and e-mail, to the address provided by the parent or guardian for school communications, or any other method of delivery agreed to by the Family Handbook.
-The notice shall outline the student and parent or guardian's right to attend the suspension and/or expulsion hearing.
-The notice shall set forth in plain language the following:
+The written notice to the student and his or her parent/guardian may be made by hand delivery, first-class mail, certified mail, and/or electronic mail, to the address provided by the parent/guardian for school communications, or any other method of delivery agreed to by the Family Handbook.
+The notice will outline the student and his or her parent/guardian's right to attend the suspension or expulsion hearing.
+The notice will set forth in plain language the following:

 - 1. The disciplinary offense;

 - 2. The basis for the charge;

 - 3. The potential consequences;

-- 4. The purpose of the hearing (to discuss proposed long-term suspension and/or expulsion recommendation):
+- 4. The purpose of the hearing (to discuss proposed long-term suspension or expulsion recommendation);

-- 5. Invitation to the student and parent or guardian to attend the hearing;
+- 5. Invitation to the student and his or her parent/guardian to attend the hearing;

 - 6. Date and time of the hearing;

 - 7. Location of the hearing;

 - 8. Right to request an interpreter; and

+- 9. An explanation of the student and his or her parent/guardian's right to have an interpreter be present, should one be needed for the student and/or parent/guardian to participate.